 Kansai International Airport is situated on a man-made island in Osaka Bay about 40 km from central Osaka.
 There are various ways to get to and from the airport.
 If you are traveling from Kansai International Airport to Kyoto, then your first stop may be the Travel Desk of Kansai Tourist Information Center.
 This is located on the first floor of the Terminal 1 building.
 Here you can get information on transportation to Kyoto, book tickets and also book hotels.
-Here is a map to its location.
-The official airport website also has a complete set of downloadable maps to help you find your way around the rest of the airport.
+The official airport website also has a complete set of downloadable maps to help you find your way around the airport.

 Probably the easiest and fastest option when traveling between Kansai International Airport and Kyoto is the train.
 However, there are other options that may suit you better depending on the time of your journey and other circumstances.
 Below is a full list of options for traveling between these two destinations.

 The Limited Express Haruka operated by JR West is the only rail service between Kyoto Station and Kansai International Airport.
 It covers the distance in about 75 minutes stopping at Osaka City’s Shin-Osaka Station and Tennoji Station on the way.
 It does not stop at Osaka Station.
 At Kyoto Station the Haruka departs mainly from platform 30, though some early trains depart from platforms 6 and 7.
 At Kansai Airport Station the Haruka departs from platform 4.